encukou/jrti_game/README.md

 ## RUNNING THE GAME

-The `pyz` file is self-executable.
+The `pyz` file can be run directly with Python.
 Try double-clicking it.

 Othewise open a terminal / console and `cd` to the game directory and run: